Why is it important

 | Customer Relationship Management (CRM) | |||

-1Ratio of customers with satisfaction scores of 75 percent upwards to all customers.
-The survey included all customers both Thailand and oversea.
+1Proportion of customers with satisfaction scores of 75 percent or higher of all customers.
+The survey covers 100 percent of customers in Thailand and overseas.

 Management Approach and Strategy